Civil Rights Oral History Lesson Plans

 Oral history interviews provide tangible access to the past, with narrators offering first-hand descriptions in their own voices of historical events, ideas, and mindsets.
-The SOHP, in collaboration with Carolina K-12, is pleased to offer lesson plans on teaching about the American Civil Rights Movement through oral history clips.
-The lessons, created in collaboration with the 2017 Carolina Oral History Teaching Fellows, are available below and offer a unique way to bring history alive for middle and high school students.
+The SOHP in collaboration with Carolina K-12 created lesson plans on teaching about the American Civil Rights Movement through oral history clips.
+The lessons offer a unique way to bring history alive for middle and high school students.

 African Americans in Appalachia (8th Grade)